Health Literacy 101

 Understanding Prescription Medication Instructions

 Prescription medications come with a lot of information, and it can be difficult to know how to read or understand prescription labels and instructions, especially for the first time.
 Rebekah Bartholomew, PharmD, a clinical pharmacist at NHC Tanasbourne Medical Clinic, shares how to read and understand prescription labels and instructions so you can be sure you’re taking the best care of yourself.
-Watch the video below or on our YouTube channel.
+Watch the video on our YouTube channel.

 Understanding Diagnoses